parent coaching in sports

 I was like no no no no no no no no no!
 We’re in a helping profession and when you’re surrounding a young child who’s in sport or a young teenager involved in sport, your primary goal should be for positive Youth Development so that the kid can become a great individual and, subsequently, become a great athlete.

-Because if they can do that, they’re going to surpass those that are merely great athletes by light years.
+Because if they can do that, they’re going to surpass those, that are merely great athletes, by light years.

 And that’s the case.
 Someone like Khabib (a former Russian mixed martial art professional) is a great example of that.
 He is an absolutely great human and his whole crew is a great example of that.

 So I’m struggling to think of many more instances of coaching family members.
 I’m thinking of Raphael Nadal yeah.
-I’m not sure how long that lived lasted because they seemed to make it work for the most part of Nadal’s career.
+I’m not sure how long that lasted because they seemed to make it work for the most part of Nadal’s career.
 He used to warm him up so again it comes down to the maturity level.

 I feel that the parents need to really take ownership here.
 Because they’re the leaders in the role models so if if the young athlete has a bad maturity and it’s got to look at themselves what’s going on here